 Security is a priority at PTCAS.
 We are committed to protecting the security and confidentiality of your information.
 We use a combination of state-of-the-art technology and methods to help ensure that your online sessions are secure.

-Any personal information you send us is scrambled.
+Any personal information you send to us is scrambled.
 This technology, called Secure Socket Layers (SSL), protects information you submit or receive through this site.
-In addition, any sensitive personal information that you send to our web site (such as social security number) is held in a secured environment, protected by tools such as firewalls and/or database field encryption.
+In addition, any sensitive personal information that you send to our website (eg, Social Security Number) is held in a secured environment, protected by tools such as firewalls or database field encryption.
 The technology is designed to make using your personal data and credit card information on the Internet as safe as possible.
-PTCAS protects the privacy of your credit card information, name, address, e-mail and all other information you provide us via the on-line payment process.
+PTCAS protects the privacy of your credit card information, name, address, email, and all other information you provide to us via the online payment process.
 No representation is made, however, regarding the unconditional security of such submissions.

-Independent agencies report there are no recorded instances of someone "breaking" SSL encryption and using credit card information for fraudulent purposes.
-Statistically speaking, it is safer to submit your credit card information electronically via an SSL site than it is to give your card to a store clerk.
-SSL technology is so safe that VeriSign, the PTCAS certifying authority, warrants it against fraudulent use for up to $100,000.
+Outside sources claim it is statistically safer to submit your credit card information electronically via an SSL site than it is to give your card to a store clerk.
+SSL technology is reported to be so safe that VeriSign, the PTCAS certifying authority, warrants it against fraudulent use for up to $100,000.

 The SSL technology depends on secure Uniform Resource Locators (URLs) that are certified by an authority such as VeriSign.
 Secure URLs always begin with "https://" (not "http://").
 If you use a browser that recognizes SSL, you will be notified that you are on a secure page.
 Any information you enter on such a page is encrypted, sent over the Internet in encrypted form, and de-encrypted at our server.
 If your browser doesn't support SSL technology, you will receive an error message when trying to access our SSL page.
 If this error occurs, logout of your application and download the most current Internet Explorer browser.